deepanshs/csdmpy/docs/examples/2D{3}-datasets/2D{3}-datasets.rst

     >>> print(y[0].quantity_type)
     pixel_3

-From the value `pixel_3`, `pixel` indicates a pixel data point while `3` indicate the number of pixels.
+From the value `pixel_3`, `pixel` indicates a pixel data point, while `3` indicates the number of pixel components.

 As usual, the components of the dependent variable are accessed through the :attr:`~csdmpy.dependent_variables.DependentVariable.components` attribute.
-To access the individual components use the appropriate array indexing.
+To access the individual components, use the appropriate array indexing.
 For example,

 .. doctest::